Storage Devices

 – SRAM (Static Random Access Memory)

-Static RAM Dynamic RAM
+Static RAM Dynamic

 • Faster